Paranormal Activity (franchise): Paranormal Activity 2 (2010)

-Set in August 2006, two months before the events of the first film, Katie's sister Kristi and her family reside in Carlsbad, California, where they experience strange activity after her baby, named Hunter, is born.
+Set in August to October 2006, beginning two months before the events of the first film, Katie's sister Kristi and her family reside in Carlsbad, California, where they experience strange activity after her baby, named Hunter, is born.
 The film uses security cameras and in some scenes, a hand-held camera to film the activity in the house.

 Paranormal Activity 3 (2011)

 Set in September 1988, it focuses on a younger Katie and Kristi, who live with their mother Julie and her boyfriend, Dennis, in Santa Rosa, California.
-As they experience sightings and then encounter "Tobi" the demon for the very first time.
+They experience sightings and then encounter "Tobi" the demon for the very first time.
 Concerned, Dennis decides to set up a few cameras around the house with the help of his friend Randy, who also encounters "Tobi" as well.
 There are many cameras set around the house, one of which is attached to a small oscillating fan that moves the camera back and forth from the kitchen area to the living room and vice versa.
 The film also uses a hand-held camera handled mainly by Dennis.